ckeditor/ckeditor5/docs/features/index.md

 ### Cross-platform interoperability

 Do not get stopped by technology differences - CKEditor 5 offers cross-platform interoperability.
 Being a {@link framework/index web-based JavaScript framework} it works in any and all environments.
-What is more, you can easily use documents from other editors: easily paste content {@link features/paste-from-office from MS Word}, paste from {@link features/paste-from-google-docs from Google Docs} and we even have extended support for {@link features/paste-plain-text pasting plain text} to inherit formatting for convenience.
+What is more, you can easily use documents from other editors: easily paste content {@link features/paste-from-office from MS Office}, paste from {@link features/paste-from-google-docs from Google Docs} and we even have extended support for {@link features/paste-plain-text pasting plain text} to inherit formatting for convenience.

 {@img assets/img/features-paste.png 800 CKEditor 5 paste features.}